Calvin-Davidson/Mythforge/README.md

 # 🎲 MythForge

 **MythForge** is a lightweight Hytale plugin that brings **tabletop RPG dice rolling** into your server.
-Perfect for Dungeons & Dragons style campaigns, it allows players and DMs to roll dice in-game with standard RPG notation.
+Perfect for 5e style campaigns, it allows players and DMs to roll dice in-game with standard RPG notation.
 Future updates will include campaign tools.

 ---